bitsmuggler/frontend-architecture-map/README.md

     * Yes: Client-side rendering
     * No: Server-side rendering or static site generation
 * Will the content be indexed by search engines?
-    * Yes: Server-side rendering or static site generation
+    * Yes: Server-side rendering or static site generation (or CSR with pre-rendering)
     * No: Client-side rendering

-A frequent content update will lead to a client-side rendering strategy, while a rare content update will lead to a server-side or static site generation rendering strategy.

 #### App Scope and Ownership

 Try to define the app scope and ownership for each user task or activity.

+The organisation of your company and the team structure will influence the architecture of your frontend.
+Therefore, it is important to define the app scope and ownership for each user task or activity.

+Try to assume the app scope and ownership activity (or user task).